 About 25% of cystine stone formers will have non-cystine chemical components in their stones.
-For this reason, complete stone composition analyses and 24 hour urine tests are recommended for optimal stone prophylaxis.
+For this reason, complete stone composition analyses and 24-hour urine tests are recommended for optimal stone prophylaxis.

-an interprofessional team should work toward educating patients that treatment for cystinuria starts with diet (low meat protein, low sodium) and hydration sufficient to generate 2500 to 3000 mL of urine daily or more.
-Urinary alkalinization with mineral water, fruit juices, and potassium citrate will greatly increase cystine solubility.
+An interprofessional team should work toward educating patients that treatment for cystinuria starts with diet (low meat protein, low sodium) and hydration sufficient to generate 2500 to 3000 mL of urine daily or more.
+Urinary alkalinization with mineral water, fruit juices, and potassium citrate will significantly increase cystine solubility.
 The goal is to achieve a cystine concentration of 250 mg/L or less at a pH of at least 6.5.
-"Optimal" cystine level is generally considered to be 150 mg/L or less, but some reports suggest that a cystine concentration goal of 90 mg/L is "optimal."
+An "optimal" cystine level is generally considered to be 150 mg/L or less, but some reports suggest that a cystine concentration goal of 90 mg/L is "optimal."
 If this is not achievable or possible for any reason, (tolerability, compliance issues, side effects), then the use of a thiol-based cystine lowering medication is warranted.
-Currently, tiopronin (Thiola) is the recommended thiol medication of choice based on its efficacy and reduced side effect profile.
+Currently, tiopronin is the recommended thiol medication of choice based on its efficacy and reduced side effect profile.

 The interprofessional team of urology nurses and clinicians should educate patients that long term studies of cystinuria patients followed for 21 years has shown that the best preservation of renal function and the lowest recurrence rates are found in those with early medical management of cystinuria along with complete surgical stone removal.
-[Level V]
+[Level 5]

 |||Reinstatler L,Stern K,Batter H,Scotland KB,Ardekani GS,Rivera M,Chew BH,Eisner B,Krambeck AE,Monga M,Pais VM Jr, Conversion from Cystine to Noncystine Stones: Incidence and Associated Factors.
 The Journal of urology.
 2018 Dec; [PubMed PMID: 30059686]|